 - Delusional attack: The deceiver says a form of “You are crazy.
 Get help.
 What are you talking about ?”
 “What are you talking about?” is an especially obvious signal of insincerity, since an intelligent person never wants to proudly say they are confused.

 - Ridicule attack: The deceiver makes a joke of the allegation and arouse group laughter to drown out the accusation.

-- True focus: The deceiver will focus on a true part of the story as if it were a part of the false part, and insist on discussing that the true parts of the story make the whole story true.
+- Truth focus: The deceiver will focus on a true part of his “story” as if it were a dominant part of the false part, then insist on the premise the true parts of the story make the whole story true.